The Cantor Riemannium: The restricted Cantor Riemannium.

 \subsection{The Restricted Riemannium space associated to $F_{\nu}$.}

-By pasting copies of the Krueger hand, can define now a Restricted Cantor Riemannium $C^r_{\nu}$ (super-index r for ``restricted'')that is the space where the Borel extension of the monogenic function $F_{\nu}$ along paths that intersect $G_1$ in a finite set.
-The natural extension space is larger and we define it in the next section, but the construction in this section is very concrete and worth doing it first.
+By pasting copies of the Krueger hand, can define now a Restricted Cantor Riemannium $C^r_{\nu}$ (super-index r for ``restricted'') that is the space where the Borel extension of the monogenic function $F_{\nu}$ only along paths crossing $G_1$ in a finite set.
+The natural extension space is larger when we consider paths crossing $G_1$ in a countable set, and we will consider it in the next section.
+The construction in this section is very concrete and worth doing it first.
+It is the same idea that when we build the log-Riemann surface of the logarithm using a set of copies of $\CC$ indexed by the integers $\ZZ$ and paste them accordingly.
+Here the fundamental sheet is a Krueger hand, and we have many more ways of gluing the sheets together that is described in the next definition.